 - Rolling Scars: These are the widest of the three scars and have smooth, undulating edges.
 Their depths may vary and they make the skin look uneven.

-Pitted acne scars can dent your confidence and leave you searching for ways to find out remedies.
+Pitted acne scars can dent your confidence and self-esteem, and leave you searching for ways to find out remedies.
 In the next section, we discuss a list of treatment options to get rid of these scars.

 How To Get Rid Of Pitted Acne Scars?